yudongcai/foursquare-api/README.md

 To Test
 ---------
-Open a Browser, and open urls, e.g.
+Open urls in a browser, e.g.

 * http://localhost:8080/venues/search